Brett Cohen isn't your typical 21-year-old, at least not according to the tourists in New York City's Time Square on July 27.

 One little boy was particularly excited to meet the fake celebrity.
-Cohen Brett Cohen!"said the boy went so far as to make an international call home on his cell phone, and was overheard screaming, "I just met
+Cohensaid the boy went so far as to make an international call home on his cell phone, and was overheard screaming, "I just met Brett Cohen!"

 Even security guards at large businesses were duped by the ruckus.